aaronabentheuer/AAWindow/README.md

 # AAWindow
 This UIWindow-subclass is a collection of features that are intended to further polish the apps that we use daily.
+For now I've included two features that I haven't seen before and I thought might be interesting for a lot of people: **Adaptive App cornerRadius & detecting when the user opens Control Center** *(to provide assistance for example when setting up AirPlay)*.
 I've been using it in almost all of my projects for university and will update it constantly as I come across new features.
 UIWindow is often overlooked and still bears a lot of potential.
 Stay tuned.

 ##Features
 * **Adaptive rounded corners for UIWindow.**